Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

-\begin{proposition} Let $(A,q)$ be a QLA equipped with a connection $\nabla$, then $q$ is $\nabla_q$-closed if the connection is torsion-free, i.e., $T(u,v)=0$ for all $u$ and $v \in \Sec(A)$. \end{proposition} \begin{proof} This is clear as directly from the definition of the torsion we have $\nabla_q q = \half T(q,q)$. \end{proof} \begin{example} Let $(M,Q)$ be a Q-manifold equipped with an affine connection (not necessarily flat).
+{ \begin{proposition} Let $(A,q)$ be an { IQA} equipped with a flat torsion-free connection $\nabla$, i.e., $T(u,v)=0$ for all $u$ and $v \in \Sec(A)$, then \begin{enumerate} \item $q$ is $\nabla_q$-closed, \item $\nabla_q = \delta$ provided $q$ is a parallel section, i.e., $\nabla_u q =0$ for all $u \in \Sec(A)$, \end{enumerate} \end{proposition} \begin{proof} Both of these follow directly from the definition of the torsion. \end{proof} \begin{remark} Note that \eqref{prop:NabDel2} of Proposition \ref{prop:NabDel} does not require the connection to be flat. \end{remark} } \begin{example} Let $(M,Q)$ be a Q-manifold equipped with an affine connection (not necessarily flat).
 Then $\nabla_Q Q =0$ if the affine connection is torsion-free.
 Furthermore, if the supermanifold is $n|2m$-dimensional or $n|n$-dimensional then it can be equipped with an even or odd Riemannian structure, respectively.
-In either case we have the Levi-Civita connection, which just as in the classical setting is torsion-free. \end{example}
+In either case we have the Levi-Civita connection, which just as in the classical setting is torsion-free {(see for example \cite{Monterde:1996})}. \end{example}